Skip to content

 Frank DiTullio III, Cranford Hotel Partner

-The COVID 19 pandemic has been a challenge, but the Cranford Hotel continues to anchor Cranford.
-While Cranford turns 150 in 2021, the Hotel keeps on truckin!
+The COVID-19 pandemic has been challenging, but the Cranford Hotel continues to anchor Cranford.
+While Cranford turns 150 in 2021, the Hotel keeps on truckin’!

-Dave Carracino managing partner/chef his wife, Cindy Carracino and Frank DiTullio III currently own and operate the Cranford Hotel.
-What many don’t know is that Dave is a Culinary Institute of America (CIA) chef and has been operating the hotel since 2011.
-Frank graduated from CHS in 1983 and returned in 1988 to jointly run the Hotel with his sister Kim who co-managed until about 2010, when Frank struck a deal with Dave and Cindy Carracino.
-Cindy is Frank’s wife’s sister, and Dave is his brother in law.
+Dave Carracino managing partner/chef his wife, Cindy Carracino, and Frank DiTullio III currently own and operate the Cranford Hotel.
+Many don’t know that Dave is a Culinary Institute of America (CIA) chef and has been operating the hotel since 2011.
+Frank graduated from CHS in 1983 and returned in 1988 to jointly run the hotel with his sister Kim, who co-managed it until about 2010 when Frank struck a deal with Dave and Cindy Carracino.
+Cindy is Frank’s wife’s sister, and Dave is his brother-in-law.
 And Kim still operates the Off Shore down in Pt.
 Pleasant, New Jersey.

 Now that’s a legacy everyone hopes to see continue.

-March 14, 1871 (the actual date) but Cranford will celebrate all year long.
+March 14, 1871 (the actual date) but Cranford will celebrate all year.
 See their Facebook Page

 Historic Eligibility

-The Cranford Historic Preservation Commissions realizes the historic value of the Cranford Hotel.
-The three-story Italianate style commercial building constructed 1893 is eligible under Criterion C as an intact and well preserved 19th Century Italianate commercial building in downtown Cranford.
+The Cranford Historic Preservation Commission realizes the historic value of the Cranford Hotel.
+The three-story Italianate-style commercial building constructed in 1893 is eligible under Criterion C as an intact and well-preserved 19th Century Italianate commercial building in downtown Cranford.
 The Cranford Hotel will also be further documented and evaluated as a surviving railroad hotel at Phase 2 as a part of a comprehensive inventory of the Central Railroad of New Jersey Historic District as well.
 All it will take is some endorsements and some personal effort.

 England’s Sister ‘Cranford Hotel’

-Did you know the Cranford Hotel in Cranford had a sister hotel in England?
+Did you know the Cranford Hotel had a sister hotel in England?

 We introduce you to the OTHER Cranford Hotel.

-Cranford’s sister “Cranford Hotel” on Littleham Cross-Exmouth-Devon-England ( southwest of London) but not the Cranford near Heathrow Airport.
+Cranford’s sister “Cranford Hotel” in Littleham Cross-Exmouth-Devon-England ( southwest of London) but not the Cranford near Heathrow Airport.
 Image c.1958.

-Sadly, we think the hotel is gone, replaced by a local post office.
+Sadly, we think the hotel is gone and has been replaced by a local post office.

 SURVEY: What are Cranford’s Most Historic Icons